mpontillo/aoi/README.md

 ## Configuring a Test Network

-You can configure a test network by running the `./configure-networks` script.
+By default, a test network (called `testnet`) will be created by the `init` script.
+Also, the domain name for the default network will be set to `.vm`.
-This will create a `testnet` network, and also redefine the domain name for the default network to be `.vm`.
-This means you can look up the IP addresses for your machines in the `.vm` domain using the `dnsmasq` running on the default network, which is at `192.168.122.1` by default.
+This means you can look up the IP addresses for your machines in the `.vm` domain by querying the `dnsmasq` running on the default network, which is at `192.168.122.1` by default.

 If you want your virutual machines to be resolved in Ubuntu, (assuming you are running NetworkManager), you can create `/etc/NetworkManager/dnsmasq.d/libvirt.conf` as follows:

     server=/vm/192.168.122.1